Manojnavinay/TheNovaAI/README.md

 Find the desired microphone and update the configured device number in the config file.

-~~A future version will make this configurable without editing the Python source.~~
+~~A future version will make this configurable without editing the Python source.~~ Done, you can edit it in the `config.json`

 ---